 Yumeko Jabami transfers to Hyakkaou Academy, intending to learn how to gamble.
 However, unlike her classmates, she doesn’t play for victory but rather plays for thrills, making things more interesting than they would have been otherwise and introducing a new deck in this game of cards.

 In the show, students at Huakkaou Academy are encouraged to gamble with high stakes.
 They will often bet against one another for money or other things of value such as a person’s car, house, and even their body to rise in rank within the school hierarchy.
 The anime is recommended if that kind of thing gets your heart racing!

 Check Out: 50 Of The Most Attractive Anime Girls Of All Time

 7. Danganronpa: The Animation

 Hope’s Peak Academy is an elite academy that accepts only the most talented students – from gifted programmers and artists to athletes and musicians; those who successfully enroll are given their unique titles reflective of their skills.

 In a school where the best of the best attended, Makoto Naegi was lucky enough to be admitted.
 Upon his acceptance into Hope’s Peak Academy, he received an appropriate title: Super High School-Level Luck.

 The students of the school are excited to be chosen, but these feelings don’t last long.
-They soon start meeting Monokuma, who traps them inside and tells them that one must kill a classmate without being caught for any hope of getting out or graduating.
+They soon start meeting Monokuma, who traps them inside and tells them that one must take the life of a classmate without being caught for any hope of getting out or graduating.
 If you’re found guilty, then you’ll die!
-That’s why it is crucial not to get killed while trying not to be seen by anyone else as they try their best at this deathmatch until only one remains.
+That’s why it is crucial not to get took the life of while trying not to be seen by anyone else as they try their best at this match until only one remains.

 6. Assassination Classroom